 Summer Activity is Crucial for Children

 Don't let your child spend their summer sitting on the couch.
-Teach him or her to enjoy the benefits of being physically active.
-Help your child stay fit this summer with these ideas:
+Teach them to enjoy the benefits of being physically active.
+Help your child stay moving in summer with these ideas:

 - Sign your child up for local sports camp or swimming lessons.